YiiGuxing/intellij-translation-subplugin-sample/README.md

 ### Source Code

-The source code of the open API for **Intellij Translation Plugin** is bundled in the plugin ZIP release package.
+The source code of the open API for **Intellij Translation Plugin** is bundled in the plugin ZIP distribution.
 When you navigate to the relevant classes, if the IDE prompts that the source code cannot be found, you can manually add the source code:
-Click the `Choose Sources...` link in the editor banner notification, and select the source code jar package (`src/*-src.jar`) bundled in the plugin ZIP release package.
+Click the `Choose Sources...` link in the editor banner notification, and select the source code jar package (`src/*-src.jar`) bundled in the plugin ZIP distribution.
-Note: At this point, the IDE has already automatically navigated to the plugin ZIP release package.
+Note: At this point, the IDE has already automatically navigated to the plugin ZIP distribution.